lamini-ai/lamini-ai.github.io/docs/index.md

                 "user": "Are there any step-by-step tutorials or walkthroughs available in the documentation?", "system": "You are a helpful, respectful and honest assistant.
 Always answer as helpfully as possible, while being safe.
 Your answers should not include any harmful, unethical, racist, sexist, toxic, dangerous, or illegal content.
 Please ensure that your responses are socially unbiased and positive in nature.", "output": "Yes, there are step-by-step tutorials and walkthroughs available in the documentation section.
 Here\u2019s an example for using Lamini to get insights into any python library: https://lamini-ai.github.io/example/", },
             {
-                "user": "Is the Lamini type system similar to a python type system?", "output": "Yes, the Lamini type system is built using Pydantic BaseModel.", },
-            {
                 "user": "Does Lamini have a limit on the number of API requests I can make?",